nathandunn/touchup/README.md

 Touchup requires owltools for i) navigating the ontologies, ii) GOlr for retrieving the experimental annotations, and iii) taxon checking see: https://github.com/owlcollab/owltools for details

+Touchup uses maven as a build tool.

+These instructions assume that a valid maven installation is available.
+The recommended maven version is 3.0.x, whereby x denotes the latest release for this branch.

+Update: Touchup also requires git.
+Only a proper clone via git, will allow the build to complete.

+During the build process, we extract the git version and branch information.
+These details (and the build date) will be added to the manifest of the jar.
+If the .git folder is not available the build process will fail.

 To build touchup use "mvn clean install"